mnot/I-D/httpbis-alt-svc/draft.md

 By their nature, alternate services are optional; clients are not required to use them.
-However, it is advantageous for clients to behave in a predictable way when they are used.
+However, it is advantageous for clients to behave in a predictable way when they are used by servers (e.g., for load balancing).

 Therefore, if a client becomes aware of an alternate service that has a higher priority than a connection currently in use, the client SHOULD use that